 - The wireless links in the system are fixed, single hop, with a star topology.
 Handling of mobile nodes, multi-hop wireless links and other topologies are deferred to a later release. - There is a fixed carrier frequency fc and the WiFi radios are operating at 11 Mbps, except for PHY synchronization and certain control packets which may be sent at 2 Mbps. - About 20 MHz (1 carrier) of conditionally licensed spectrum is available for niche/rural areas.
-The spectrum mask, power level and carrier location exactly match those for WiFi (IEEE 802.11b). - All nodes in the system are operated by a single operator who also owns the conditional license. - Multiple operators will use different carriers and will synchronize out-of-band, to avoid interference. - The PHY overhead is 192 microseconds for 1 Mbps and 96 microseconds for 2 Mbps and 11 Mbps. - No meaningful higher layer information can be sent using the PHY overhead. - There are no multi-path issues due to the deployment topology and the line-of-sight design. - All the transmissions in a cell (set of co-located BS) are controlled by a single scheduler. - All systems in adjacent cells belonging to the same operator use the same frequency, and do not interfere significantly with each other.
+The spectrum mask, power level and carrier location exactly match those for WiFi (IEEE 802.11b). - All nodes in the system are operated by a single operator who also owns the conditional license. - Multiple operators will use different carriers to avoid interference and frequency usage policy will be decided by co-operation among the operators. - The PHY overhead is 192 microseconds for 1 Mbps and 96 microseconds for 2 Mbps and 11 Mbps as per WiFi (IEEE 802.11b) - No meaningful higher layer information can be sent using the PHY overhead. - There are no multi-path issues due to the deployment topology and the line-of-sight design. - All the transmissions in a cell (set of co-located BS) are controlled by a single scheduler. - All systems in adjacent cells belonging to the same operator use the same frequency, and do not interfere significantly with each other.
 This is made possible by the use of directional antennas at the Subscriber Terminals. - The various components in the system have unique IP addresses. - A single voice over IP (VoIP) packet is approximately 40 bytes.
 For active connections, VoIP packets are generated periodically, once in 20 milliseconds.
-This implies the use of a codec such as G.729, having a sampling rate of 8 Kbps.
+This implies the use of a codec such as G.729, which has sampling rate of 8 Kbps.
 A codec such as G.711 has a sampling rate of 64 Kbps as it includes provisions for modems etc. This is not required in WiFiRe.